AlbertMietus/MESS/SoftwareCompetence/RequirementsTraceability-demo/demo/demo1.rst

    :ID: CALC1
    :tags: demo1

    In this demo, a simple calculator should be designed.
+It should work with intergers; with a maximal length of 8 digits,

    We use a very simple example, as you probably understand the specifications even with spending a lot of text on it.